 On Monday, 25th January, 2010, I reported to the Boys Section of the school which also doubled as a Teachers College accompanied with mom.

-The school was wack, just as I’d suspected, and it did not take long for me to realize this.
+It did not take long for me to realize that the school was whack just as I had suspected.
 The amount of fees being paid did not equate to the services being offered.
 If that’s not enough, the administration was authoritarian.
 Students had no voice.
 The administration gave absolutely zero fvcks about a wholesome student life.
 Value came second to profit.

 Students detested the institution and everybody constantly threatened to transfer.
 For me, just being there was a massive step-down.
 It literally felt like I had gone back to primary school after two years in secondary school.
 What was supposed to be a step forward was actually two steps back.